 Daytime performances allows the academy’s students access to live, interactive music during their social hour.
 Performers encourage participation through shaker eggs, ribbons, and other rhythm instruments.
 Performances are designed to be completely accessible so that students of all levels of ability can join in the enriching experience of music-making.

-Students rehearse and perform narrative theatre plays twice a year.
+Students learn theatre technique and perform in a narrative theatre production adapted for their abilities.
 They practice public speaking and build confidence, then perform for their family and the public.

-In the wake of COVID-19, we have restructured programs to make performances and classes as safe as possible.
+In the wake of COVID-19, performances and classes as safe as possible.
 Learn more about our COVID-19 Protocols.

 Digital performances from local programs